 Research

-Recent Project: Handcrafted Careers, Authenticity, and Artisanal Consumption in the Craft Beer Industry
+Handcrafted Careers, Authenticity, and Artisanal Consumption in the Craft Beer Industry

 Dr. Wilson’s recent project (2019-2024) is an ethnography of craft beer work in United States.
 Dr. Wilson examines how race, class, and gender inequalities manifest in modern craft industries that are centered on passion, artisanship, and authenticity.